Crocoblock/jet-grid-builder/readme.txt

  - Post Grid Builder
  - Terms Grid Builder

 No need to respect the row height, just place your posts in any order.
-Manually change the size, gutter, etc. Crocoblock promises the lightest code, most responsive design options, and the easiest user experience in the field.
+Manually change the size, gutter, etc. Crocoblock promises the lightest code, enjoyable user experience, and most responsive design options in the field.

 **The opportunities you get with JetGridBuilder:**